-We next focused on predictability versus ICI of large deletions, which are longer than 1000 base pairs.
-Since the deletions are large, the signal profiles that are suitable for genotyping these deletions must have high breadth coverage.
-We utilize the ChIP-Seq signal profiles for histone modifications, which generally manifest high breadth and low depth coverage.
-Several recent studies have generated individual level epigenomic signal profiles through ChIP-Seq experiments [32–34].
-These studies aimed at revealing how the genetic variation interacts with the epigenomic signals, mainly the histone modifications.
+We next focused on predictability versus ICI of deletions over 1,000 base pairs.
+Since the deletions are large, the signal profiles that are suitable for genotyping them must have high-breadth coverage.
+We utilized ChIP-Seq signal profiles for histone modifications, which generally manifest high-breadth and low-depth coverage.
+Several recent studies have generated individual-level epigenomic signal profiles through ChIP-Seq experiments33–35.
+These studies aimed at revealing how genetic variation interacts with epigenomic signals, mainly histone modifications.
 These datasets are very convenient for our study because the majority of the individuals have matching structural variant genotype information in the 1000 Genomes Project.
-It is worth noting that although we are focusing on the predictability of large deletion genotypes from ChIP-Seq profiles, this does not mean that the small deletions are not detectable in the ChIP-Seq dataset.
-In fact, the small deletion genotyping based linking attack we presented in the previous section can be applied to ChIP-Seq signal profiles as it is.
+Although we are focusing on the predictability of large deletion genotypes from ChIP-Seq profiles, this does not mean that small deletions are not detectable in the ChIP-Seq dataset.
+In fact, the small deletion genotyping-based linking attack we presented in the previous section can be applied to ChIP-Seq signal profiles.

-We use these personalized epigenomic signal profiles for quantifying how much characterizing information leakage they provide.
-For any individual where there are multiple histone mark ChIP-Seq signals, we pool the signal profiles and compute several features for each large deletion.
-These are then used for quantifying information leakage (Methods Section).
-First, we computed πGW versus ICI using the panel of large deletions in 1000 Genomes Project.
-Figure 4a,b show πGW versus ICI for the large deletions from the 1000 Genomes.
-We use the personal epigenome profiling ChIP-Seq datasets presented in studies by Kasowski et al and Kilpinen et al (Methods Section).
-Similar to the small deletion analysis, it can be seen that for both datasets there are many large deletions with high predictability and high ICI.
+We used these personalized epigenomic signal profiles to quantify how much characterizing information leakage they provide.
+For any individual in which there were multiple histone-marked ChIP-Seq signals, we pooled the signal profiles and computed several features for each large deletion.
+These were then used for quantifying information leakage (Methods Section).
+First, we computed πGW versus ICI using the panel of large deletions in 1,000 Genomes Project.
+Figure 4a and 4b show πGW versus ICI for the large deletions in the 1000 Genomes Project.
+We used the personal epigenome profiling ChIP-Seq datasets presented in studies by Kasowski et al.35 and Kilpinen et al.34 (Methods Section).
+Similar to our small deletion analysis, for both datasets there were many large deletions with high predictability and high ICI.

 We next focused on instantiating linking attacks using ChIP-Seq profiles.
-We again utilize a variant of the outlier based genotyping in the linking attack.
-The genotyping of the panel of large deletions is done as follows.
-The average ChIP-Seq signal on each deletion is computed and the variants are sorted with respect to their average signal in increasing order.
-The deletions with smallest ChIP-Seq signal are assigned homozygous deletion genotype.
-For the deletions with assigned genotypes, we identified the individual in the genotype dataset (from the 1000 Genomes project) whose genotypes match closest to the assigned genotypes.
-We repeated this linking attack with different number of windows and computed the accuracy of linking (Methods Section).
-Figure 4c shows the accuracy of linking attack based on genotyping only scenario, where the adversary is assumed to have access to the large deletion panel from 1000 Genomes.
-The linking accuracy reaches 100% with a fairly small number of deletions for both datasets.
-For the joint discovery and genotyping scenario where the adversary first discovers deletions and then genotypes them, the accuracy is also very high with small number of identified deletions (Fig 4d).
+We again utilized a variant of the outlier-based genotyping in the linking attack.
+The genotyping of the panel of large deletions was performed as follows.
+The average ChIP-Seq signal on each deletion was computed and the variants were sorted with respect to their average signal in increasing order.
+The deletions with smallest ChIP-Seq signal were assigned a homozygous deletion genotype.
+For the deletions with assigned genotypes, we identified the individual in the genotype dataset (from the 1000 Genomes project) whose genotype matched closest to the assigned genotypes.
+We repeated this linking attack with a different number of windows and computed the accuracy of linking (Methods Section).
+Figure 4c shows the accuracy of a linking attack based on the genotyping only scenario, where the adversary was assumed to have access to the large deletion panel from 1000 Genomes.
+The linking accuracy reached 100% with a fairly small number of deletions for both datasets.
+For the joint discovery and genotyping scenario where the adversary first discovered deletions and then genotyped them, the accuracy was also very high with a small number of identified deletions (Fig. 4d).